Home

 Some Precautions

 No test is without its flaws and this one is no exception.
+With respect to the GDS, here are some precautions that you need to take notice of.
 They are as follows:

 • The test may present skewed results for patients with mild to moderate dementia